Course Curriculum

 - Ending

-Coverage readers expect a good script to grab them in the first ten pages and around page 17 the main character to make a decision that pulls them down a path for the rest of the movie.
-A standard feature film screenplay is around 100 pages, the first 20 get us to the first act break, the next 60 get us to the second act break, and the last 20 get us to the resolution of the conflict and the end of the screenplay.
+Coverage readers expect a good script to grab them in the first ten pages and around page 17 the protagonist makes a decision that pulls them down a path for the rest of the movie.
+A standard feature film screenplay is around 100-120 pages--in a 100 page script, the first 20 get us to the first act break, the next 60 get us to the second act break, and the last 20 get us to the resolution of the conflict and the end of the screenplay.

 LESSON FIVE